IAIA25 Sessions

 Conference Topic: G4.
 Climate change

-Climate risks are causing serious damage to human lives and properties, especially in megacities where these risks are concentrated.
-This session invites contributions on impact assessment and governance, which are crucial for localized climate adaptation in both developed and developing countries with highly heterogeneous capacities and agendas.
+Climate risks are causing serious challenges and opportunities, especially in megacities where these risks are concentrated.
+This session invites contributions on impact assessment and governance, which are crucial for localized climate adaptation and mitigation in both developed and developing countries with highly heterogeneous capacities and agendas.

 Acceptance Status: approve